amchelle/amchelle.github.io/_posts/2023-02-09-sourdough-tools.md

 You can technically bake sourdough without a dutch oven but it will NEVER turn out as well.
 You just can't get the level of steam you need for a good rise, crispy crust, and soft crumb.

 I recommend and use the [Lodge Dutch Oven](https://amzn.to/3HQujEm).
 It is a cheaper option, retains steam, and has even heat application.
-You can also use a [Le Creuset Cast Iron Bread Oven](https://amzn.to/3XnLEu6).
-This one is really great for steam, but is on the pricy side.

 ![Dutch Oven](/images/tools_dutch.jpg)

 If you want to take your bread to the next level, then hands down get the [Challenger Bread Pan](https://challengerbreadware.com/?ref=sourdoughathome).
-The pan was invented by a sourdough baker and it the optimal vessel for sourdough baking.
+The pan was invented by a baker and it the optimal vessel for sourdough baking.
 It has great space, excellent steam, and you can get that gorgeous dark crispy crust that I just can't get with the dutch oven.
 It is on the pricy side and is really heavy, but if you bake a lot it is worth the investment.

 ![Challenger Bread Pan](/images/tools_challenger.jpg)